JustinKhu/Windows-Server-AD-Lab/Phase 2.md

 2. Created a batch file named 'notepad.bat' in the shared folder.

 3. Deployed the batch file in Group Policy, with the target path being '\\\Server2022\Software\notepad.bat'.

+4. Ran the shortcut on the client VM and verified that it opened as intended.